Gurobi/docker-python-example/README.md

 object-oriented modeling constructs and an API to all Gurobi features.
 More info in the [Quick Start Guide](https://www.gurobi.com/documentation/current/quickstart_windows/cs_python.html).

-The `gurobi/python-example` image provides an example to use the `gurobi/python` as a base Docker image.
+The `gurobi/python-example` image provides a simple example to use the `gurobi/python` as a base Docker image with the Gurobi Web License Service:
+- The docker used to build this image gives a quick example of a [Dockerfile](https://github.com/Gurobi/docker-python-example/blob/master/9.1.2/Dockerfile)
+- The [code](https://github.com/Gurobi/docker-python-example/blob/master/9.1.2/matrix1.py)) in Python setup the WLS license
+- The optimization example is explained in the [getting started](https://www.gurobi.com/documentation/9.0/quickstart_linux/py_simple_python_example.html)

 ## Getting a Gurobi license